mfem/web/src/howto/custom_precond.md

-# HowTo:  Create a custom preconditoner using only matrix actions
+# HowTo:  Create a custom preconditioner using only matrix actions

-For many problems of interest the off the shelf preconditioners are insufficient and something more taylored to the equations of interest is required.
-MFEM has a flexible approach to defining preconditioners enabled by deriving from the existing Solver class and overridding the necessesary methods to define the action.
+For many problems of interest the off the shelf preconditioners are insufficient and something more tailored to the equations of interest is required.
+MFEM has a flexible approach to defining preconditioners enabled by deriving from the existing Solver class and overriding the necessary methods to define the action.
 Se the following
 example: